-They were informed that the successful completion of the sub-projects, will boost the living standard of the inhabitants through enhanced means of communication/traveling.
-They were happy and told that these sub-projects are most important for their better livelihood and also help them during rainy seasons.
+Table 17: List of villages visited during the women's consultation happy and told that these sub-projects are most important for their better livelihood and also help them during rainy seasons.
 They also told that these sub-projects will leave positive impacts on women and their livestock by developing climate-resilient roads and enhanced means of transportation.
 Moreover, they do not express any concerns regarding these sub-projects.